What is a Petition?

 Prorogation and Dissolution

-- During prorogation, Members may continue to sponsor petitions as petitioners may continue to submit petitions.
+- During prorogation, Members may continue to authorize the online publication of e-petitions as petitioners may continue to submit petitions.
 However, petitions may not be presented in the House until the opening of the new session.
 Any outstanding government responses to petitions presented in the previous session must be tabled in the new session.

 - The dissolution of Parliament, on the other hand, terminates the e-petitioning process.
 New petitions cannot be submitted until the date set for the return of the writs.
 Any e-petition that has not been presented to the House before dissolution, including those that have been certified, must be started anew in the next Parliament.
 As signatures may not be reused, signatories who wish to support the petition will have to sign the new one.
 The government’s obligation to respond to a petition likewise ends at dissolution.

-Helpful Tips for Members of Parliament Sponsoring a Petition
+Helpful Tips for Members of Parliament authorizing the online publication of an e-Petition

-- Members of Parliament and their staff are encouraged to contact petitioners who have sought their help as sponsors in order to confirm their identity, and to offer information about subsequent steps to follow.
+- Members of Parliament and their staff are encouraged to contact petitioners who have sought their help in order to confirm their identity, and to offer information about subsequent steps to follow.

-- Members of Parliament may delegate their authority concerning requests to sponsor e-petitions to people on their staff.
+- Members of Parliament may delegate their authority concerning requests to authorize the online publication of e-petitions to their staff.
 We encourage Members to ensure that delegates understand their obligation to protect the confidentiality of personal information provided by petitioners and signatories during the e-petitions process.

 Form and Content of Petitions – Guidelines